Are Food Allergies Making You Gain Weight?

 Many allergy specialists and allergy organizations do not put much credence into delayed food allergy testing and can partly I understand why.
 First, the variation in most labs’ results would indeed give studies on delayed food allergies poor outcomes.
 Second, there is much more to food allergy treatment than simply removing the offending foods.
 The other necessary part of treatment involves “healing the gut”.
 If the gut is inflamed, leaky, lacking beneficial bacteria, or infected with pathogens such as candida or virulent bacteria, then removal of food allergens will lead to a partial improvement at best.

 All patients in our practice, and especially in our weight loss programs, are encouraged to undergo digestive health analysis and food allergy testing.
 Stool testing reveals abnormalities in the gut, while blood testing is done for the food allergies.
-Our standard blood panel tests for 154 foods and includes testing for gluten allergies and celiac disease.
-Less expensive panels test for 88 or 115 foods.
+Our standard blood panel tests for 88 foods and may include testing for gluten allergies and celiac disease.

 Even without formal testing it is reasonable to try some empiric treatments.
 We often start patients on specific blends of probiotics, l-glutamine, fiber and multi-vitamin-enzyme formulations.
 The most common food allergens are wheat, dairy, egg, corn and soy.
 A simple elimination-challenge diet is to try avoiding each for a month (elimination), then reintroduce that food twice per day for 3-4 days (challenge), and monitor what happens.